sigSandor/sigSandor.github.io/_security/2024-06-18-KQLbasics.md

 ###### IN PROGRESS ***June 18, 2024***

-- KQL is Cloud native, and designed to query large data sets.
+- KQL is designed to query large data sets, it is microsoft based & cloud native.

 - WORM language (Write Once Read Many)

+For security purposes, KQL is often used for queries in sentinel to find logs.
+This can be via many different operators in the query.
+Simple queries may be based around longer time frames, such as 7-30 days worth of logs, or to drill down into host events, network events and more.

+- Another good resource is 'kqlsearch', which provides an assistant, generator and lab.

 > These 3 links will allow you to access a test enviroment, and the video tutorial show you how to test the upcoming Query basics.
+- If you would like a more hands on example, try the links below;

 LAW
 ```scss